Marijuana Cultivation

 Various factors influence the severity of marijuana cultivation charges in California.
 Age, for instance, plays a significant role.
 Minors caught cultivating marijuana may face distinct legal consequences compared to adults.
 Additionally, an individual's criminal history matters.
 Having one or more prior convictions can escalate the charges and the potential penalties one might face.

-Potential Penalties for Marijuana Cultivation
+Understanding the Penalties for Marijuana Cultivation

 As mentioned previously, the charges and consequences of marijuana cultivation depend on several factors.
 We discuss the possible penalties under different circumstances below.